-- 1. All students must attend/participate in required OSHA and Blood-borne pathogen training annually to learn, practice, and be evaluated as successfully performing all skills and tasks that will assist themin limiting their exposure in health care settings. - 2.
-To limit exposure, students are required to use proper hand washing techniques and practice good hygiene at all times. - 3.
-Students are required to use Universal Precautions AT ALL TIMES when functioning as health care professional students in health care settings and/or working with potential sources of infectious disease.
+- 1. All students must attend/participate in required OSHA and Blood-borne pathogen training annually to learn, practice, and be evaluated as successfully performing all skills and tasks that will assist them in limiting their exposure in health care settings. - 2.
+To limit exposure, students must use proper hand washing techniques and practice good hygiene. - 3.
+Students must use Universal Precautions AT ALL TIMES when functioning as health care professional students in health care settings and/or working with potential sources of infectious disease.